matter-labs/zksync-lite-docs/docs/zkevm/README.md

 Out of all the scaling solutions, ZK Rollups are the [most secure](https://medium.com/matter-labs/evaluating-ethereum-l2-scaling-solutions-a-comparison-framework-b6b2f410f955).
-They rely purely on math to fully inherit the security of L1, which is critical for functioning in highly adversarial environments.
+They rely purely on math to fully inherit the security of L1, which is critical to function in a highly adversarial environments.
 Other scaling solutions, instead, rely on economic guarantees or third parties, and thus offer far weaker security properties.